Count of Immigrant Children and Youth, 2018

 The State Education Department annually collects the number of "immigrant children and youth," as defined by Section 3301(6) of ESEA, present in New York State.
 The information is used each year by the Department to determine each local educational agency's (LEA's) eligibility and allocation for the Title III, Part A Immigrant Education program.

-As a result, each LEA must count and report the number of "immigrant children and youth" currently enrolled in the public and nonpublic schools in the geographic area under the jurisdiction of, or served by, the LEA who initially enrolled in schools in the United States between February 1, 2015 and January 31, 2018.
-The information must be submitted to the Department by May 1, 2018.
+As a result, each LEA must count and report the number of "immigrant children and youth" currently enrolled in the public and nonpublic schools in the geographic area under the jurisdiction of, or served by, the LEA who were enrolled in the district or charter school as of October 3, 2018 (“BEDS Day”).

 Immigrant children and youth are defined as individuals who:

 a) are aged 3 through 21;

 b) were not born in any State; and